top of page

 Thanks for submitting!

-Vilomah Foundation is a registered 501(c)(3) nonprofit organization.
+The Vilomah Memorial Foundation is a registered 501(c)(3) nonprofit organization.

-© 2024 by Vilomah Memorial Foundation.
-All rights reserved.
+© 2025 by The Vilomah Memorial Foundation, Inc. All rights reserved.

 Our peer support services and resources are intended to educate, support, and enhance the skill set of families impacted by substance use.
 If you require a higher level of care that extends beyond our capabilities, we will assist you in locating an appropriate licensed therapist, but cannot guarantee we will be successful based on numerous variables.